Skip to Content

 Any leftover chicken can be stored in an airtight container and kept in the refrigerator for up to 4 days.

-To reheat, simply place in a microwave-safe dish covered loosely with a damp paper towel and heat for 2-3 minutes or until heated thoroughly.
+To reheat, place in a microwave-safe dish covered loosely with a damp paper towel and heat for 2-3 minutes or until heated thoroughly.

-Instant Pot Pulled Chicken Tacos on a serving plate.
+Instant Pot Chicken Tacos on a plate.

 More Tex Mex recipes